Gulf of Mexico: Shipwrecks

-A ship now called the Mardi Gras sank around the early 19th century about 56 km off the coast of Louisiana in 1200 m of water.
+A ship now called Mardi Gras sank around the early 19th century about 56 km off the coast of Louisiana in 1200 m of water.
 The ship, whose real identity remains a mystery, is believed to have been a privateer or trader.
 The shipwreck lay forgotten at the bottom of the sea until it was discovered in 2002 by an oilfield inspection crew working for the Okeanos Gas Gathering Company (OGGC).
 In 2007, an expedition led by Texas A&M University and funded by OGGC under an agreement with the Minerals Management Service (now BOEM) was launched to undertake the deepest scientific archaeological excavation to that date to study the site on the seafloor and recover artifacts for public display in the Louisiana State Museum.
 Videos and a documentary about the project, Mystery Mardi Gras Shipwreck, was made by Nautilus Productions with help from BOEM, Texas A&M University, the Florida Public Archaeology Network and Veolia Environmental about the project, short videos and video updates during the expedition.
 Video footage from the ROV was used in the documentary.